Centennial Oral Histories:

 Joel Fleishman

 Duke University’s Centennial Oral Histories Program includes one-hour videotaped interviews with former and current leaders of Duke University and Duke Health, during which they share memories of their time at Duke and their hopes for Duke’s future.
 The videos will be archived in Duke’s Archives as a permanent record and enduring legacy from Duke’s 100th anniversary.
+Subscribe to the podcast to watch or listen to the interviews as they are released.

 Joel Fleishman (April 15, 1934 – September 30, 2024), Duke University professor of public policy and law and founding director of the Sanford School of Public Policy, reflects on his 53 years at Duke including his friendship and partnership with Duke University President Emeritus Terry Sanford.